apg/sigusr2.net/src/entry/a-prescription-for-dynamic-image-resizing.md

 Anyway, we're releasing [phizer][1].
 Feel free to hack on it and make it even better.
 We certainly will be.

-  1. It's certainly possible that we'll make a new choice later, but we're set on this for now.
+  [^1]: It's certainly possible that we'll make a new choice later, but we're set on this for now.

-  2. The system _really_ didn't like me pointing 4 different domains at it to take advantage of browser request parallelization.
+  [^2]: The system _really_ didn't like me pointing 4 different domains at it to take advantage of browser request parallelization.

-  3. though scaled down to something more reasonable before being archived on S3
+  [^3]: though scaled down to something more reasonable before being archived on S3

-  4. The new architecture actually caches the thumbnails as well, but I'm getting ahead of myself
+  [^4]: The new architecture actually caches the thumbnails as well, but I'm getting ahead of myself

-  5. Great cachability, constraints on the designer [which can easily be broken, of course].
-Dynamic resizing of course is very flexible and non- committal.
+  [^5]: Great cachability, constraints on the designer [which can easily be broken, of course].
+Dynamic resizing of course is very flexible and non-committal.

-  6. And resizing images, despite being quick, does use a decent amount of CPU of course
+  [^6]: And resizing images, despite being quick, does use a decent amount of CPU of course

-  7. CRC32(image-filename) % number backend processes
+  [^7]: CRC32(image-filename) % number backend processes

    [1]: https://github.com/apgwoz/phizer